Child care for different age groups

 There are different types of child care available in Victoria to suit you and your child’s needs including long day care, occasional care, family day care (which takes places in a carer’s home) and in-home care such as nannies.
-At the Y we offer long day care across metropolitan Melbourne and regional Victoria and from 2022 we will have 3-year-old and 4-year-old kindergarten programs at all of our sites.
+At the Y we offer long day care across metropolitan Melbourne and regional Victoria and we will have 3-year-old and 4-year-old kindergarten programs at all of our sites.

 Long day care